Variation under Domestication

 I strongly believe that the most frequent cause of variability is the male and female reproductive elements being affected prior to the act of conception.

-The chief reason is the remarkable effect of domestication on the reproductive functions.
+The chief reason is the effect of domestication on the reproductive functions.

-The reproductive system is most susceptible to the action of any change in the conditions of life.
+The reproductive system is most susceptible to changes in the conditions of life.

 It is easy to: